electric-sql/electric/local-stack/README.md

 ## Running a local stack

-Electric services are packaged as docker containers.
+Electric services are packaged as Docker containers.
 They can be run locally using the `docker-compose.yaml` file in this directory:

 ```bash
 # Use environment variables from `.envrc` file